CapPow/bcAudit/README.md

 -Use the checkbox to select only .jpg files and then browse to the bcAudit.exe location to link the software.

--Your EOS software should now open bcAudit and and provide it with a .jpg file when one is created.
+-Your EOS software should now open bcAudit and provide it with a .jpg file when one is created.

 -Set the EoS Software to output a .jpg along with the usual .CR2 file.